Signs of Mold Growth Caused by Sump Pump Failures

 Does every sump pump failure lead to mold?

 Not always.
 If water exposure is minimal and drying is immediate and thorough, mold may not develop.
-However, in most real-world situations—especially when water sits for several hours or longer—mold risk increases significantly.
+However, the risk increases significantly when water sits for several hours, reaches porous materials, or remains trapped under flooring or behind trim.

 Where should I check first for mold after flooding?